hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 : The length of the inactivity timer (in microseconds).
 A value of 0 means no timeout is being enforced by this path element, which might be useful if the timeout changes over the lifetime of a tube.

-## Explicit congestion notification

-Similar to ICMP, getting explicit access to ECN {{RFC3168}} information in applications can be difficult.
-As such, a path element might decide to generate a path declaration using the following key/value pairs:

-"ecn" (True, major type 7)
-: congestion has been detected

-[EDITOR'S NOTE: we will track current proposals to improve ECN resolution here.
-DCTCP uses higher marking rate and lower response rate to get high resolution marking; we have ints, which are more powerful, if we can find an algorithm simple enough for path elements to use.]

 ## Path element identity